jdeinum/git_from_scratch/README.md

 ## Non Goals

 1. Performance is a consideration but not a priority
-2. Following the stages idenitcally is not something I care about
+2. Following the stages word for word is not something I care about